deerow22/EscapeEarth/README.md

 <br />

 <hr>
+Public Instructions: Please review our webpage link in the "About" Section on the right to learn about our project.
+Afterwards, code to reproduce this project and jupyter notebooks documenting our final result exoplanet candidates is available in the "project-EE" folder.
+Thanks for visiting!

-materials for Brown Scholar 2020-2021 Interns
+General materials for Brown Scholar 2020-2021 Interns